VSTechnologyTW/ArenaNET_Sample/README.md

 Q&A

-If you are a Taiwan user, and you have any question or sample code requirement, please contact me.
+If you are a Taiwanese user, and you have any question or sample code requirement, please contact me.

 If you found the issues in my sample code, please use the Github issue report system.